A savory, sweet, and spicy condiment to preserve that's perfect for when you've got plenty of fruit, but you don't need another jar of jam.

 Prepare boiling water canner and sterilize 5 12-ounce jars by boiling them for ten minutes.
 Wash lids and rings and bring to a simmer in a separate, small saucepan of water.
 Turn off heat and allow jars, lids, and rings to sit in hot water until you need them.

-In a heavy-bottomed, non-reactive pot, bring plums, water, onion, garlic, ginger, and chili peppers to a boil and then reduce to a simmer.
+In a heavy-bottomed, non-reactive pot, bring plums, water, onion, garlic, ginger, and chile peppers to a boil and then reduce to a simmer.

 Add to plum mixture sugar, vinegar, spices, and soy sauce and continue to simmer until plums are falling apart and the mixture is quite soft, about 20 minutes.